Different Types of Tents Explained (with Photos)

 Mil-Tec Olive Drab Tipi Tent

 Pyramid tents are usually single-walled.
 This quickly leads to problems from condensation.
-However, the shape of the tent allows very good ventilation: Warm, moist air rises and can leave the tent through the opening at the top of the tent.
+However, the shape of the tent allows good ventilation: Warm, moist air rises and can leave the tent through the opening at the top of the tent.
+Better-equipped pyramid tents bring a sewn-on groundsheet and a mosquito net for the entrance.
+Some models even offer an optional inner tent – but this is an exception.

-Traditionally constructed tipis with external tent poles have a very special advantage: The large tent height allows open fire in the middle of the tent – a practical way to heat the tent in winter.
+There are many models for 2-8 people.
+In a large pyramid model, you can stand comfortably in the middle of the tent.
+Traditionally constructed tipis with external tent poles have a special advantage: The large tent height allows open fire in the middle of the tent – a practical way to heat the tent in winter.

 • Recommendation: Mil-Tec Pyramid Tent is absolutely weatherproof.
 It comes complete with extra-light aluminum poles and an inner tent.
 It weighs only 14.02 pounds – with 105sq ft space.